 The Redseer report also noted that a large chunk of online shoppers came from tier II and beyond cities.
-Interestingly, the fashion segment demand dropped in 2020 and demand for categories like home and home furnishings went up due to an upgrade in the work / study-from-home environment.
+Interestingly, the fashion segment demand dropped in 2020 and demand for categories like home and home furnishings increased due to an upgrade in the work / study-from-home environment.

-2022 Diwali sales figures are set to soar even higher as consumers are all set to welcome this festive season enthusiastically.
-The heavy weights of the eCommerce industry are well-equipped to meet the high demand of the festive season as people wait for the next sale dates to be announced.
+2022 Diwali sales figures soared even higher as consumers were all set to welcome the festive season enthusiastically.
+The heavyweights of the eCommerce industry are well-equipped to meet the high demand of the festive season as people wait for the next sale dates to be announced.

 As per Redseer's report, INR 24,500 crore (USD 3.5 billion) in sales were registered for the first 4 days (22nd–25th Sept) of the first festive sale event of Diwali 2022.
 This figure contributed to 60% of the projected GMV for festive sale 1, showing a 1.3x growth compared to the previous year, which contributed to 59% of the projected GMV.